fivepixels/puriffy/example/README.md

 # Example Code for Puriffy

-This is a blog websites.
+This is a blog website that is built with Puriffy.